Home Health Quality Reporting Program

 In 2018, there were 11,869 Medicare certified home health agencies throughout the United States.
 In 2018, 5,125,575 beneficiaries were served through 7,228,721 episodes of care.
 These counts include Medicare Fee for Service (FFS), Medicare Advantage and Medicaid beneficiaries for whom OASIS collection is required.
 In 2018, approximately eight percent of episodes were paid (at least partially) by Medicaid, 30 percent by Medicare Advantage, and the remaining 62 percent by Medicare FFS.

 Home Health Quality Goals

 Quality health care for people with Medicare is a high priority for the Department of Health and Human Services, and the Centers for Medicare & Medicaid Services (CMS).

-CMS has adopted the mission of The Institute of Medicine (IOM) which has defined quality as having the following properties or domains:
+CMS has adopted the mission of the National Academy of Medicine (formerly the Institute of Medicine) which has defined quality as having the following properties or domains:

 - Effectiveness Relates to providing care processes and achieving outcomes as supported by scientific evidence.